Divya-maria-appachan/Movie-App/README.md

 + Add Tv Review Page = /tvs/reviews/form
 + CreateMoviePage=      /fantasy
 +  genres tv show = /genre/tvs/list
++ Tv show review form =  /tvs/reviews/form"

 [If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]

 ### Assignment 1 integration

-[Describe the level of  integration with the API developed in Assignment 1.]

 + front end deployment

 ### Independent learning (If relevant)

-Provide the calender for my fantasy movie uploadind in poster of the movie
++ Provide the calender for my fantasy movie
++ uploadind in poster of the movie
-Allow the addition of a cast, where each member has a role name and description sliding filter is implemneted
++ Allow the addition of a cast, where each member has a role name and description
++ sliding filter is implemented